vaporised/str-instability/README.md

 # str-instability
-Code and data for my Honours project "Genomic Instability of Tandem Repeat Expansion Disorders" I haven't added data from the whole catalogue as it was too big.
+Code and data for my Honours project "Genomic Instability of Tandem Repeat Expansion Disorders" I haven't added data from the whole STR catalogue I made as it was too big, but I've provided data for the pathogenic loci after it was extracted from ExpansionHunter and after QC.

 ## str_disease_trios.csv
 This file contains the extracted genotypes for all 71 pathogenic loci across all related 1000 Genomes Project (1KG) individuals.
 A '0' in the `FatherID` and `MotherID` columns means the parent's data is not in 1KG.
 A '1' in `Sex` is male, '2' for female.